top of page

 HUMAN RIGHTS & SOCIAL EQUITY

-I will represent all human rights, including women (and our right to choose!), LGBTQ+ Maui County citizens, and residents experiencing homelessness, to the fullest in my mayoral administration.
-Having a strong advocate and protector of the rights of the under-represented is a deep and fundamental issue for everyone today.
+I will represent all human rights, including women (and our right to choose!), LGBTQ+ Maui County citizens, and residents experiencing homelessness, to the fullest.
+Electing strong advocates and protectors of the rights of the under-represented is a deep and fundamental issue for everyone today.
 The decades-long struggle for hard-won rights has a deeper value than for just these communities alone; they are the values of protecting and championing equal rights for all people.

-I have dedicated all that I have done in my professional and personal life to finding ways to ensure the deeply held values we all have of equality and protection.
-I will use every available tool at my disposal as your Mayor to ensure these rights are codified, protected, and advanced in my administration.
+Having experienced racism myself as a young girl, I have dedicated all that I have done in my professional and personal life to finding ways to ensure the deeply held values we all have of equality and protection.
+The division in our country today mandates that we use every available tool at our disposal to ensure these rights are codified, protected, and advanced in our community.

 I also open my campaign, and my doors once elected, to everyone to give your input so we can work together to make our island home a true reflection of our equal rights.